NBlixt/Portfolio/Clinical Trial Data Retrieval/README.md

 5) Add all DataFrames as separate tables to an SQLite database.

 6) Query the database to obtain treatments and NCT ID values from each treatment with reported neuropathy-related adverse events above 25 percent.

+# Future Work
+Depending on how the information is reported, I plan to modify this project to provide more accurate treatments when reported inconsistently on clinicaltrials.gov.